Composers’ Fund Guidance and FAQs

 WHEN ARE THE FUNDING APPLICATION DEADLINES?

-We advise you only to make a start on the application when (a) you are sure that you’re eligible for this fund; (b) you have a clear case for why the expenditure is so important; and (c) you have a clear rationale as to why the expenditure you want to make is crucial at this stage in your career.
+We advise you only to make a start on the application when (a) you are sure that you’re eligible for this fund; (b) the plan is developed enough to demonstrate likely successful delivery and impact on the composer; and (c) you have a clear rationale as to why the expenditure you want to make is crucial at this stage in your career.

-Deadlines occur twice a year.
-The next deadline for The Composers’ Fund is 16th October 2017.
+Deadlines now occur once a year.
+The next deadline for the Composers’ Fund is listed on the deadlines page.
 We aim to communicate back to all applicants with a decision within twelve weeks.
 All of our funding decisions for the Composers’ Fund are made by an expert group panellists.